All Episodes

 And so at least one interview was done that was decent.

-All the other opportunities, I guess call her daddy just couldn't quite ask the tough questions that we were looking for.
+All the other opportunities, I guess, call her daddy just couldn't quite ask the tough questions that we were looking for.

-Howard Stern for that matter, who could even recognize that guy anymore?
+Who could even recognize that guy anymore?

 It's not the guy that I grew up listening to, I'll tell you that.